iCliniq Logo

 What Are the Symptoms of Chlamydia?

 People with chlamydia often have no symptoms.
 If they have symptoms, they usually show up two to ten days after exposure to the bacteria.
 Chlamydia is diagnosed in women who are being tested for STIs during their yearly pelvic exam.
 It is often diagnosed in men who have a urethral swab done for another issue, and the chlamydia test comes back positive.
-Chlamydia can be treated with antibiotics, but it can cause severe complications if left untreated.
-The most common symptom of chlamydia is an abnormal discharge from the genitals, which can be clear, yellow, or green.
+A common symptom of this condition is an abnormal discharge from the genitals, which can be clear, yellow, or green.
 This is sometimes accompanied by pain when urinating.

 Chlamydia symptoms in women: